 Individuals with Marfan syndrome develop abnormalities of the eyes, especially nearsightedness (myopia), which may develop early in childhood and become progressively worse.
 Approximately 60 percent of individuals develop displacement of the lenses of the eyes (ectopia lentis) away from the center of the eyeball.
 Ectopia lentis may occur at birth or later in life and may remain stable or become progressively worse.

 Additional symptoms affecting the eyes include an abnormally flat cornea (the clear portion of the eyes through which light passes), underdevelopment of the colored portion of the eye (hypoplastic iris), and detachment of the nerve-rich membrane (retina) lining the back of the eyes.
-Individuals with Marfan syndrome are at risk for the early development of cataracts or glaucoma.
+Some individuals with Marfan syndrome are at risk for the early development of cataracts or glaucoma.
 If left untreated, eye abnormalities can result in vision loss.

 In addition to the more common symptoms discussed above, individuals with Marfan syndrome may develop air pockets near the top of the lungs (apical pulmonary blebs), which can predispose individuals to a leak of air within the chest cavity and lung collapse that occurs for no readily apparent reason (spontaneous pneumothorax).
 In some cases, pneumothorax can recur.